mooxphp/moox/_builder/tallui-package-builder/README.md

 ## Credits

-This package is based on Package Skeleton Laravel from [Spatie](https://spatie.be/products).
+This package is based on Package TalluiPackageBuilder Laravel from [Spatie](https://spatie.be/products).
 If you are a Laravel developer, their services, products and trainings are for you.
 Otherwise they love post cards.

 -   [Builder_Fullname](https://github.com/Builder_Username)
 -   [TALLUI Devs](https://github.com/orgs/usetall/people)